Project Planning

 • Supporting plans

-What we need to plan
+What do we need to plan?

 We get the project goals as a description in terms of scope, schedule, and budget from the definition phase.
 This is what we have to plan for.